 Unaitas SACCO was started in 1993 as a cooperative society known as Muramati in Murang’a County.
 It has grown over the years to various parts of the country.
 Today, Unaitas SACCO is a deposit-taking SACCO.

-Unaitas SACCO is widely known for business investments and its popular for small-scale investors.
+Unaitas SACCO is widely known for business investments and its famous for small-scale investors.
 This SACCO gives out loans to members up to three times the member’s savings.
 With repayment interests ranging between 1% and 1.5% per month with a reducing balance, loan periods can be extended up to 72 months.

 2. Kenya Police SACCO